LynchLab/mapgd-parallel/README.md

 	===============================================

-This parallel mapgd pipeline will produce mapgd proview files in parallel and combine all mapgd proview files into one using a java program (CombineProview.java), and then do the rest of the mapgd pipeline the same as the original mapgd pipeline(mapgd_original.pbs).
+This parallel mapgd pipeline will produce a mapgd proview file for each mpileup file in parallel, combine all mapgd proview files into one using a java program (CombineProview.java), and then do the rest of the mapgd pipeline the same as the original mapgd pipeline(mapgd_original.pbs).

-### How  the parallel mapgd pipeline works?
+### How does the parallel mapgd pipeline work?
 What is the diffrence from the original pipeline?

 In the original pipeline, mapgd proview files are produced by the following command:

 	=========================================================================

 		mapgd proview -i *.mpileup -H $HeaderFile > output.pro.txt

  	=========================================================================

+mapgd will find all mpileup files and then produce a proview file for each mpileup file one by one.
 This is simple and straightforward.
 However, it is very slow because it is not fully parallelized.
 This step may takes up to 50-100 hours for a population with 96 clones.

-To reduce the computation time, in this new pipeline produced by MPMP.pl (mapgd-parallel.pbs), the proview files are generated for each of the 96 clones independently:
+To reduce the computation time, in this new pipeline (mapgd-parallel.pbs, produced by MPMP.pl), the proview files are generated independently and in parallel:

 	====================================================================================